Badlands: United States

 Toadstool Geologic Park, Nebraska, U.S.

+Bryce Canyon National Park, Utah, U.S.

 In the U.S., Makoshika State Park in Montana and Badlands National Park in South Dakota are quite conspicuous examples of extensive badland formations; also located throughout this region are the three component sites of Theodore Roosevelt National Park, an assemblage of badlands in western North Dakota named after longtime part-time resident and former U.S. President Theodore Roosevelt.
+Nearby in eastern Montana are the Terry Badlands.
 Petrified Forest National Park in Arizona also encompasses numerous badlands.
 These areas have also come to serve as significant sources of paleontological and geological research samples.

 Another popular area of badland formations is Toadstool Geologic Park in the Oglala National Grassland located in northwestern Nebraska.
 Dinosaur National Monument in Colorado and Utah are also badlands settings, along with several other areas in southern Utah, such as the Chinle Badlands in Grand Staircase–Escalante National Monument.
 A small badland called Hell's Half-Acre is present in Natrona County, Wyoming.
 Additional badlands also exist in various places throughout southwest Wyoming, such as near Pinedale and in the Bridger Valley near the towns of Lyman and Mountain View, near the high Uintah Mountains.
 Pinnacles National Park in California also has areas of badlands, as does the Mojave Desert in eastern California.